gaborkukucska/hai/README.md

 ## 🤖 Your Personal AI: The HAI-Net Persona

+Every HAI-Net hub creates a **local AI entity**, cryptographically linked to you. **If your hardware permits, the Hub provides a completely private LLM assistant (Admin AI) equipped with an almost working project and LLM management harness.** You can even converse with this AI securely from the NoSlop mobile app using standard End-to-End Encrypted DMs!

-Every HAI-Net hub creates a **local AI entity**, cryptographically linked to you.
-This agent is not a chatbot — it is a proactive, autonomous system that works on your behalf around the clock.
+This agent is not just a chatbot — it is a proactive, autonomous system that works on your behalf around the clock.

 The agentic core (ported from the battle-tested TrippleEffect framework) runs a strict PM → Worker hierarchy with state machine delegation: